-For the best lighting, I prefer to shoot early in the day or in the last few hours of daylight if possible, BUT if your children are going to be grumpy at those times, we can find a way to do it when it’s best for them.
+For the best lighting, I prefer to shoot early in the day or in the last few hours of daylight if possible, BUT if your children are tired at those times, we can find a way to do it when it’s best for them.

-Don’t worry about discipline
+Don’t Worry about Discipline!

-Bring along a helper
+Bring along a Helper